 4. Document Storage & Tracking

 Typically, M&A is conducted through email, a CRM, Excel, SharePoint, Google Drive, and other related tools.
 With any deal in your active (and inactive) pipeline, it's important to be able to keep track of documents in an effective way.
 In a standard data room, documents can be tracked and stored effectively in deal folders and sub-folders to organize all information effectively.
 This can assure data is safe, secure, and easy to access.

-As your pipeline continues to grow, you're going to want a safe, secure, and effective way to track all relevant documents, and what deals they pertain to.
+As your pipeline continues to grow, you're going to want a safe, secure, and effective way to track all relevant documents, and to what deals they pertain.

-Many companies will have different processes to vet their M&A pipeline.
+Many companies will have different processes to support their M&A pipeline management.
 For example, M&A professionals may have a different pipeline process for analyzing their targets compared to vetting a seller's correspondence by email.

-For an even more specific example, a medical device company may do frequent M&A transactions to acquire new and innovative devices on a monthly basis.
-They may have a list of target acquisitions that they want to vet in their pipeline and diligence processes.
+For an even more specific example, a medical device company may pursue frequent M&A transactions to acquire new and innovative devices on a monthly basis.
+They may have a list of target acquisitions that they want to vet in their pipeline and M&A due diligence processes.
 They may also have a list of medical device companies that reach out to them to sell their products.

 Said differently, the process for vetting a target and for vetting a seller's outreach may look drastically different.
 That's why it's important to be able to manage multiple pipelines in your pipeline process - assessing your different pipeline types in separate views can help streamline the progress of each.
 In Midaxo, you can manage multiple pipeline processes in a drop-down list to keep the data and processes separate.